MajorsCode/controls-deployment/P1_CyberSecurity/Incident_Response_Plan.md

 - Use Security Hub to correlate and prioritize findings.

 3. Contain
-- Use AWS Systems Manager Session Manager to isolate the EC2 instance (e.g., remove it from ELB, detach IAM roles).
+- Use AWS Systems Manager Session Manager to isolate the EC2 instance (remove it from ELB, detach IAM roles, block storage).
 - Apply temporary NACLs or Security Group rules to block outbound traffic.
 - Rotate IAM credentials using Secrets Manager.